justinbois/distribution-explorer-app/continuous/exponential.rst

 Parameters
 ----------

-The single parameter is the average arrival rate, :math:`\beta`.
+The single parameter is the positive arrival rate, :math:`\beta`.
+It is an inverse scale parameter.

 ----